Design strategy for a trading company

 Insights gained from research with users included:

-• Awareness: a number of traders interviewed expressed lack a knowledge of the platform or the company’s other offerings
+• Product awareness: a number of traders interviewed expressed lack a knowledge of the platform or the company’s other offerings

 • Reticence: many traders still used Excel sheets to track price movements, which, although unwieldy, provided them with the ability to customise the data they worked with